 Q: Can I manage multiple accounts with Amazon Detective?

-Yes, Amazon Detective is a multi-account service that aggregates data from monitored member accounts under a single master account within the same region.
-You can configure multi-account monitoring deployments in same way that you configure master and member accounts in Amazon GuardDuty and AWS Security Hub.
+Yes, Amazon Detective is a multi-account service that aggregates data from monitored member accounts under a single administrative account within the same region.
+You can configure multi-account monitoring deployments in same way that you configure administrative and member accounts in Amazon GuardDuty and AWS Security Hub.